 The Pre-insolvency Moratorium in Brief

-The Pre-insolvency Moratorium offers viable, pre-insolvency companies temporary protection from creditor legal action for a period of 20 business days.
+The Pre-insolvency Moratorium offers viable, pre-insolvency companies temporary protection from creditor legal action (winding-up petitions etc.) for a period of 20 business days.
 Allowing directors time to investigate and discuss with creditors options aimed at restructuring company debt accumulated prior to the Pre-insolvency Moratorium.

 This happens under the reassuring guidance and monitoring of an Insolvency Practitioner (the monitor).
 The Insolvency Practitioner ensures the company is eligible for a moratorium and will continually assess that it will result in the company being rescued as a going concern.